Even before the genius brothers Thomas and John Knoll produced photoshop, photo manipulation had always existed.

 This may come as no surprise, as evidence that being bombarded with this type of advertising affects the self-image of individuals, is nothing new.
 However, our tolerance for this type of advertising is wearing thin, and so are advertisers’ abilities to put this fabricated imagery in front of our eyes.
 Thanks to multiple factors, it is becoming harder and harder for advertisers to get away with editing these images.

-France has recently passed new law requiring “touched up” photos to come with a warning.
+France has recently passed a new law requiring “touched up” photos to come with a warning.
 The country, which is home to roughly 600,000 people who suffer from anorexia or other eating disorders, views this practice as a public health issue, prompting the new law to minimize the impact these photos have.

 Moreover, as of this month, Getty Images will amend its photo submission requirements to ban images that have been Photoshopped to make models look significantly thinner or larger.
-This is direct result of the new French law, according to their website.
+This is direct a result of the new French law, according to their website.

 However, this is not likely to impact the other sources of “desirable” body images.
 Instagram celebrities with an army of followers, such as Kim Kardashian who has an Instagram following which is almost three times that of Canada’s population, can influence a huge number of individuals by posting a simple selfie.